collaborativebioinformatics/LenskAI/README.md

 # Aim

-Feed a cunsumer-available LLM with a large network (e.g., protein-protein interaction network).
-Then compete against each other the LLM fine-tuned on the network and the original LLM.
-The aim of the project is to examine whether LLMs can learn and provide valuable insights from network-type of data.
+The aim of the project is to examine how graph neural networks learn and provide valuable insights from a network-type of data.
+We plan to feed a graph neural network (GNN) with a large biological network (e.g., DisGeNET, protein-protein interaction network).
+Then change the network architecture and compete both networks agains each other to examine how GNN evolve.

 # Contributors